smguru/pragmagrid.github.io/_projects/testbed.md

 ### The Persistent PRAGMA Testbed resources.

+How do we make a worldwide colleciton of resources aialble and usable for sharing of data/computation?

 * Various technologies are now "good" enough to try:
   * PRAGMA Boot
   * Cloud Controller